bryce-s/SigmaStocks/README.md

 npm run production
 ```

-That will start the server on port 7082.
+That will start the server.
 To run the development server with hot module reloading, run:

 ```bash
 npm run start